ericrommel/test-box-website-with-selenium/README.md

 ### Installing

-The default Git version is the master branch:
+The default Git version is the main branch:

     # clone the repository
     $ cd desired/path/
     $ git clone https://github.com/ericrommel/test-box-website-with-selenium.git

 ### Configuration
-You have to change the Configuration.properties files in order to add your own settings, for example, a correct email address and password for access the AUT
+You have to change the Configuration.properties file in order to add your own settings, for example, a correct email address and password for access the SUT (System Under Testing)

     # configure properties
     - Go to /src/test/resources